Skip to Main Content

 • Compare lenders: Research personal loan lenders to find those that offer the loan amount and repayment term you need.

 • Pick a loan option: Compare loan options and select the best one for your needs and preferences.
-Pay attention to the APR, but also consider lender fees and customer satisfaction.
+Pay attention to the APR and consider lender fees and customer satisfaction.
+Read consumer reviews on independent platforms like Trustpilot.

 • Complete the application: Fill out the required forms online or in person.
-You’ll need to supply documentation that verifies your identity, income, and address.
-Formally applying for a loan can reduce your credit score by a few points for up to a year.
+You’ll need to supply documentation that verifies your identity, income, and address and may be asked for supplemental documentation to prove your employment or identity.
+Formally applying for a loan can reduce your credit score by up to five points for up to a year.

 • Review the loan agreement and get your funds: If your application is approved, you’ll need to review the loan agreement.
-If it’s in order, finalize the process with your lender, and watch your bank account for the money.
+If it’s in order, finalize the process with your lender and watch your linked bank account for the money.

 tip Icon